-As we mentioned above, our testing team separated fit from comfort because there was just too much to describe and pay attention to inside of one category.
+As we mentioned above, our testing team separated fit from comfort.
 A product's fit score describes its shape and size, as opposed to its comfort score which is based around the materials.
 To come to a score about fit, we looked at the sizing, seams, waistbands, leg openings, stretchiness, cut and-- yes, we'll say it-- wedgies.

 So many things have to come together for a product to get a high score in this category.
 It needed to be stretchy without compromising security, and it had to provide coverage without sacrificing comfort.
 But the biggest test was the wedgie test.
 We ran, biked, hiked, practiced yoga, and climbed trying to get these undies to shift around on us.
 Some were instant wedgie makers, while others stayed in place no matter what we did.